-Sadly in at the end of 2013 Salem Baptist Church took it upon themselves to excommunicate two families including the author.
-Although the exact reason has never been given (the requirement for natural justice is apparently not thought of as important in SA Baptist Churches) other than a constellation of false allegations, it appears that umbrage was taken when the author questioned some aspects of the management of the church (having been in management for many years, himself), along with raising the need to be good corporate citizens, especially in regard being a landlord, and had the apparent audacity of questioning the minister in regard omissions from a sermon (the first and last time he ever criticized this man).
-As to why his wife was also excommunicated is a complete mystery.
-It was indeed a very traumatic time in the church's history, when time after time, those that raise complaints are abused by the church; in this case, fairly trivial issues (although the rental property was far from satisfactory), as compared with those that have suffered sexual abuse at the hands of Australian clergy and church leaders.
+In 2013 he and his wife were seriously hurt and tested by a local church when they were excomunicated along with a number of others for daring to follow the Word of God.
+Much could be said, little would be gained.
+It was indeed a very traumatic time in the church's history, when time after time, those that raise complaints are abused by the church; in this case, fairly trivial issues when compared with those that have suffered sexual abuse at the hands of Australian clergy and church leaders.
 The author's wife, with a sense of humour, says that at least this was 2013 and not 1400 when we would have been burnt at the stake.
 The author was assured there was nothing wrong with his preaching, devotions or leading – his doctrine was sound as is his walk with the Lord.

 The author believes (helped by Spurgeon) that untested faith is a weak faith.
 Dealing with those that lie and falsely accuse from within the church is indeed a challenge, but nothing compared with what Our Lord suffered, or indeed the great prophets, apostles and patriarchs.
 David not only suffered from hatred from his father–in–law, the King of Israel, but was hounded from his own land for a while and certainly would have been killed if were not for the grace of God.
 All this was extremely character–building for him – and our situation, I am sure, will also strengthen our faith and trust in the Lord Jesus Christ.